Australian Industry Participation (AIP) major project requirements

 Major projects are those with an estimated capital expenditure of $500 million Australian dollars or more.

-The Australian Jobs Act 2013 (the Jobs Act) applies to any entity that carries out a major project (public or private) to establish or upgrade eligible facilities within Australia.
-These entities, including companies and government authorities, are called project proponents.
+The Australian Jobs Act 2013 (the Jobs Act) applies to major projects to establish or upgrade eligible facilities within Australia.

 Project proponent responsibilities